top of page

 Research Nova Scotia:

-Ms. Marli MacNeil, Chief Operating Officer (Co-Chair, NAPHRO)
+Marli MacNeil, Chief Operating Officer

-Marli MacNeil has been a passionate advocate for translating research into products and services that improve people’s lives for more than 20 years.
+Marli has been a passionate advocate for translating research into products and services that improve people’s lives for more than 20 years.
 Since 2019, she has been the Chief Operating Officer for Research Nova Scotia, an independent, not-for-profit corporation with the mandate to support, organize and co-ordinate the funding of research in Nova Scotia.
 For the five years previous, Marli was the Executive Director, Innovation & Collaboration of the Nova Scotia Health Research Foundation for prior to that, CEO of the province’s life sciences industry organization.

 Marli holds degrees in journalism and political science and earned the professional designation Certified Association Executive (CAE) through advanced study with the Canadian Society of Association Executives.